HearthSim/proto-extractor/README.md

 You can get the .Net Core compilation tools through 2 channels;

 Download the (CLI) binaries by downloading directly from [the site](https://www.microsoft.com/net/core).
-When using the dotnet CLI to build the project, make sure to **restore dependant packages first!**.
+When using the dotnet CLI to build the project, make sure to **restore dependent packages first!**.

 WARN; The build artifact is a .dll file that cannot be executed by itself.
 To run the program it's required to start the dotnet runtime first; `dotnet extractor.dll [ARGUMENTS]`.